 I was remembering the Blue Like Jazz movie resurrection story the other day, I’m still blown away that we pulled it all off.

-- Donald Miller writes a great book called Blue Like Jazz: Nonreligious Thoughts on Christian Spirituality.
-It gets pretty popular among 20/30-somethings for how honest and personable Miller’s writing style is.
-I would highly recommend you read it if you haven’t already!
+- Donald Miller writes a well-received book called Blue Like Jazz: Nonreligious Thoughts on Christian Spirituality.
+It gets pretty popular among 20/30-somethings for how personable Miller’s writing style is and his honest takes on Christianity.

 - Steve Taylor approaches Miller to make a movie out of Blue Like Jazz.
-They plan, plot, and find investors for it to happen.
+They find investors for it to happen.

 - The day before pre-production, an investor backs out.
 Miller announces on his blog that the movie is seemingly dead for now.

 - A band of fans got together and decided that this wasn’t going to stop this movie from happening.
 We’d heard about it, read about it, and now we were going to save it.
-The Blue Like Jazz Kickstarter was born, can you spot me in the video?
+The Blue Like Jazz Kickstarter was born.

 - Ten days later the Kickstarter campaign passes its $125k minimum to fund the movie.
 We did it.
-Blue Like Jazz was to be the first major release American movie to be crowd sourced, and I, along with quite a few others, was now an executive producer with my name in the credits!
+Blue Like Jazz was to be the first major release American movie to be crowd sourced, and I, along with quite a few others, was now an “Executive Producer”.
 The campaign continued to raise money the next 20 days which helped afford better production.
 Taylor and Miller were stunned at how quickly this happened and got back to work on it immediately.

-- The movie was finally released in April 2012 and it was awesome.
+- The movie was finally released in April 2012, and I rather enjoyed it.

 It was an amazing experience watching something we cared about come back to life after it had been declared dead.
 I couple things I learned from this adventure: